Headshot Photography Session FAQ

 + How many headshot sessions do you book per day?

-Typically I will book a maximum of two per day.
+Typically I will book 2-3 per day.
+The 3rd would be the 30 minute session if I can squeeze it in.
 This allows me to give full focus on every shoot as a unique, high-end experience while also giving me free time during the week for other tasks including, marketing, networking, content creation, social media management, website development, community outreach, test shooting, and administrative work.

 I do shoots only 3-4 days out of the week.
 I lean more on 3 days a week to avoid creative burnout.
 When I add a 4th day it's normally just a single shoot and sometimes just an hour session.